d2tara/D2TARA/README.md

 - On the right side of the application, the achieved capability levels are visualized in a radar chart and the resulting overall TARA maturity level is displayed.

 ## Additional Material
-An overview of our standard pool of external data sources is provided in the standardpool.xlsx spreadsheet.
-Note that the data sources included are not exhaustive and can be expanded and customized to meet an organization's specific needs.
+An overview of our standard pool of external data sources is provided as an Excel spreadsheet and screenshot in the materials folder.
+Please note that the data sources included are not exhaustive and can be expanded and customized to meet an organization's specific needs.